antyg123/antyg123/README.md

 - 👋 Hi, I’m @antyg123
-- 👀 I’m interested in Web Development, reading, brazilian jiu jitsu and ultra running.
+- 👀 I’m interested in Web Development, philosophy and MMA.
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: email@ antanasgrigaitis123@gmail.com